Lutherhaus Eisenach: Top floor

 Luther's death in 1546 ended neither the Reformation nor the effective history of his translation of the Bible.
 On the contrary, Luther's translation of the Bible has been shaping German language, literature and music to this day.
 This can be traced in many individual examples on the top floor.
 The founding of the Cansteinsche Bibelanstalt and the development of standing type were extremely important for the spread and enduring success of the Luther Bible because only these innovations made the Bible a mass-produced product that was disseminated throughout the entire world in the wake of the missionary movement inspired by Pietism.

-The darkest chapter of the reception of Luther's Bible and his writings also has a place in the permanent exhibition: Luther's anti-Jewish statements were frequently invoked in the Third Reich and put to use for Nazi propaganda.
-Founded at the hotel on Wartburg Castle in 1939, the "Institute for the Study (and Eradication) of Jewish Influence on German Church Life" ("Dejudaization Institute") made it its mission to draft new editions of the New Testament Gospels in which every reference to Judaism and the history of Israel was expunged.
-The outbreak of World War II kept the duration of the Dejudaization Institute's work very short.
-The institute's publications were never widely circulated, either.
-The significance of the (Luther) Bible today and the challenges of the current revision of the Luther are highlighted in the final exhibition gallery.
+The permanent exhibition concludes with several media stations that show the influence of the Luther Bible on vernacular Bible translations throughout Europe, various interventions in the Bible, the significance of the (Luther) Bible today and the challenges of the current revision of the Luther Bible (Bible revision).
+Since 2025, the capsule exhibitions of the Lutherhaus have been shown in the last exhibition room.

 "Dejudaization Institute"

 Since 2019, the Lutherhaus has a second major theme in addition to the history of the Reformation, the scholarly treatment and confrontation of the anti-Semitic “Dejudaization Institute”, which was active in Eisenach between 1939 and 1945.
 In March 2018, Lutherhaus-Director Jochen Birkenmeier launched the initiative to erect a “Dejudaization Institute” memorial, which was unveiled in Eisenach in a ceremony on May 6, 2019, eighty years after the founding of the institute.
-Since September 19, 2019, the Lutherhaus has hosted the special exhibition "Study and Eradication: The Church’s ‘Dejudaization Institute’, 1939–1945" (curated by Jochen Birkenmeier and Michael Weise), which is on display at the Lutherhaus until the end of 2021.
+Since September 19, 2019, the Lutherhaus has been showing the special exhibition "Study and Eradication: The Church’s ‘Dejudaization Institute’, 1939–1945" (curated by Jochen Birkenmeier and Michael Weise), which is on permanent display at the Lutherhaus after being extended several times.
 It examines the institute's historico-political origins and intellectual roots, the impact of its work, and the arduous path to confronting its history after 1945.
 It also explores the institute staffers’ appropriation of Martin Luther and his anti-Jewish statements.
 A second “Nazi bell” decorated with a swastika was added to the special exhibition in the spring of 2022.